 What does it mean to be blessed?
 Is it being healthy? having plenty of money squirreled away for the future? or being able to get what you want at the drop of a hat?
 That sounds just about right.
 But we have seen that material wealth doesn’t always come with joy, peace or guarantees.
 In the midst of uncertainty, family, health, peace and hope can’t be bought with riches.
 Being blessed is independent of circumstances.
 It is a sense of calm and contentment because of the good we discover in the midst of adversity.
 Blessings may come from the favor and generosity of others.
 We are blessed when we can give to those in need.
 True blessings are given to those whom God delights in.

-The Lord Jesus described those who are truly blessed in this life: those who will see God, inherit the kingdom of heaven, are called the children of God, the humble who receive mercy, those persecuted for His Name, and those who mourn tragedy and loss.
+The Lord Jesus described those who are truly blessed in this life: those who will see God, inherit the Kingdom of Heaven, are called the children of God, the humble, those who receive mercy, the persecuted for His Name, and those who mourn tragedy and loss.
 The poor in spirit are those who depend on God for their spiritual well-being.
 They understand that there’s nothing they can offer God to please Him, but their submission to Him.
 They hunger and thirst after His Righteousness and are filled by His Spirit.
 Those who are blessed are blessed in godliness, with eternal rewards.
 They flourish by becoming more like their God.
-They yearn for the kingdom of heaven than the things of the world.
+They yearn for the Kingdom of Heaven more than the things of the world.
 The blessed children of God are not defiled by the wickedness around them; they strive for purity.
 They refrain from bitterness and pursue peace with those who are against them.
 They see God because in many ways they become like Him, even forgiving their offenders.
-Being blessed is having the likeness of God Character.
-The blessed will inherit the best—the kingdom of heaven.
+Being blessed is having the likeness of God’s Character.
+The blessed will inherit the best—the Kingdom of Heaven.
 Blessed are those who invest in eternity.
-They are not afraid to suffer persecution for their Lord; so as to gain all that He has for them.
-They have better promises and rewards for investing their lives in righteousness, peace, purity, mercy, and perseverance.
+They are not afraid to suffer persecution for their Lord that they may gain all that He has for them.
+They have better returns for investing their lives in righteousness, peace, purity, mercy, and perseverance.

 4 Blessed is the man You choose, and cause to approach You, that he may dwell in Your courts.
 We shall be satisfied with the goodness of Your house, of Your holy temple (Psalm 65).

 Blessed are those who seek after God.
-They will feast on the Goodness of God and be satiated with His Presence.
-Blessed are those who devote their time to come to the house of God—the church or temple.
+They will feast on the Goodness of God and be refreshed in His Presence.
+Blessed are those who devote time to come to the house of God—the church or temple.
 They will not leave hopeless or spiritually emaciated.
-They will be fed with the dainties of spiritual wisdom and be restored in His Presence.
+They will be fed with the dainties of spiritual wisdom and be well-nourished in His Presence.
 Blessed are those who desire to come to the house of God, to worship and listen to His Word.
-They will be satisfied with only what God desires for them; more than what the world can offer.
+They will be satiated with the spread from the table of The Lord, more than anything the world can offer.

 Those who fear The Lord are intentional about how they live each day.
 They are determined to walk in God’s Ways in every area of their lives.
 Therefore, they are blessed in their roles at home and out in the world.
 God continuously equips them to honor Him.
 God blesses those who fear Him, so they continue to bless His Name.
 When they apply God’s Ways to their decisions and lifestyles, they impact the lives of their loved ones.
 The spouse of the one who fears God becomes supportive and helpful in running the affairs of the home.
 The children become submissive, obedient and respectful.
-Those who fear The Lord and walk in His Ways will be blessed in the affairs of life.
+Those who fear The Lord and walk in His Ways will be blessed in the work of their hands, and they will enjoy the fruit of their labor.
+Do you rejoice over a meal because you worked for it?
+Then you are blessed.
 Submitting to God warrants God to make good on His Promises to bless our households.

 17 “Behold, happy is the man whom God corrects; therefore do not despise the chastening of the Almighty.
 18 For He bruises, but He binds up; He wounds, but His Hands make whole (Job 5).”